oeggy03/tp/docs/UserGuide.md

 **:warning: Warning**<br>

-Editing the tags of a company overwrites any existing tags.<br>
+Editing the tags of a company overwrites any tags the company currently has<br>
-* Add the tags you would like to keep to the command to ensure that they are not removed.<br>
+* Add the tags you would like to keep to the command to ensure that they are not removed<br>
 </div>

 **Example**: `edit c 1 n/AlphaGrep e/alphaGrep@example.com d/A cool company t/tech`